 Here is the Online SourcePoint Help for AMD!
 The complete contents of the SourcePoint AMD User Guide, that is included in the online Help within the application, are available here on the web.
 No longer is it necessary to have launched SourcePoint to get the help you need.

 Welcome to our Online SourcePoint Help for Intel!
 All of the SourcePoint Intel application’s Online Help is contained in this menu-based version of the User Guide.
 Browse our Table of Contents and quickly find what you need, without needing to have SourcePoint open.
 It’s a great way to learn the best tips, tricks and techniques, and get the most out of our best-in-class JTAG-based debugger.

-SourcePoint Intel User Guide
+SourcePoint Intel User Guide PDF

-Everything you wanted to know about SourcePoint Intel, all in one place.
+Everything you wanted to know about SourcePoint Intel, all in one PDF.
 718 pages describe code, register, memory, PCI device view windows as well as help you unleash the power of breakpoints, processor trace, architectural event trace, and the command language.
 Click here or on our graphic.

-SourcePoint AMD User Guide
+SourcePoint AMD User Guide PDF

 At-Speed Printf support collateral

 Direct UEFI/firmware printf statements through the Intel Trace Hub, and avoid the backpressure from (1) the serial port, and (2) actual execution of the printf instruction code.
 The platform thus boots in real-time, making it easier to triage bugs that appear only in the release build.
 Download this zip file that contains the documentation and support code for at-speed printf.